English language requirements

 To access your official course details for the year you started your degree, please visit the handbook

-Engineering offers an exciting future with an increasing demand for graduates both in Australia and internationally.
-Study the Master of Infrastructure Engineering and Management (Professional) and your learning will focus on practical and real-world problems that blend project-based and workplace learning.
+Engineering offers an exciting future with an increasing demand for graduates globally.
+Study the Master of Infrastructure Engineering and Management and your learning will focus on practical, real-world problems.
+Gain hands-on experience with project-based and workplace learning with access to world-class facilities and equipment at your fingertips.???

 This two-year professional program extends your knowledge in infrastructure engineering through a unique blend of engineering and architecture units.
-Upon graduation, you will be equipped with knowledge and skills to plan and engineer significant infrastructure projects through the consideration of technological, economic and social impacts in both regional and metropolitan profiles.
+Upon graduation, you’ll be equipped with knowledge and skills to plan and engineer significant infrastructure projects through the consideration of technological, economic and social impacts in both regional and metropolitan profiles.???

 Want to develop innovative solutions to large-scale infrastructure challenges?